debajyoti7/volvo-ce-project/README.md

 DVA409 with Volvo CE, Eskilstuna

-The Project group is a four member team consisting of students at Mälardalen University, Västerås under the supervision of Tomas Olsson.
+The Project group is a four member team consisting of students at Mï¿½lardalen University, Vï¿½sterï¿½s under the supervision of Tomas Olsson.
 The project members are :
 1. Ande Hana
 2. Konstantinos Konstantopoulos